 Short for Read-Only Memory, ROM is a type of "built-in" memory that is capable of holding data and having that data read from the chip, but not written to.
 Unlike Random Access Memory (RAM), ROM is non-volatile which means it keeps its contents regardless if it has power or not.
-A good example of ROM is EEPROM, which is a programmable ROM used for the computer BIOS, as shown in the example picture to the right.

 - What is the difference between RAM and ROM?